-- The Standard Time shall be determined before the start of the regatta and shall be communicated to the competitors. - The spread of age categories in one regatta event, with the appropriate handicap, shall not normally exceed 3 e.g. B/C/D or G/I. - The handicaps shall be applied at the Start and the winner shall be the first at the Finish line.
+- The Standard Time shall be determined before the start of the regatta and shall be communicated to the competitors. - The spread of age categories in one regatta event, with the appropriate handicap, shall not normally exceed 3 e.g. B/C/D or G/I. - The handicap start to be applied to a race shall be the difference, in whole seconds, between the Time Differentials for the age categories involved at the appropriate Standard Time. - The handicaps shall be applied at the Start and the winner shall be the first at the Finish line.